piScope/piScope/readme.md

 ## &pi;Scope
 &pi;Scope is a python based workbench for data analysis and modeling.
 Goal of piScope includes
-* To build a data browsing (scope) application for MDSplus data system (www.mdsplus.org)
+* Data browsing (scope) application for MDSplus data system (www.mdsplus.org)
-* To provide lego blocks for gluing up large simulation codes using python
+* Lego blocks for gluing up large simulation codes using python
+* User frontend platform for Petra-M (MFEM based finite element simulation).

 and for the above purposes, &pi;Scope is equipped with
 * a data analysis environment (= python shell, editor, data structure browser, and matplotlib figure)